turdibekjumabaev/turdibekjumabaev/README.md

 # About me
-Hey! 👋 I'm Shahobiddin Anorboyev (anorprogrammer).
+Hey! 👋 I'm Turdıbek Jumabaev (turdibekjumabaev).

 You can follow me, contact me, see what I do, or use my open source code: